martingtaylor/stine/README.md

 In addition to the interfaces, a simple menu system is included to context switch to each of the screens.
 The menu is imbedded with the main.html page, which includes a JINGA2 block, inwhich all other html pages are embedded.
 This approah makes the menu available to all interfaces.

+### Application Development
-The following directory structuer was used to host the application:
+The following directory structuer was used to host the application during development:

 ![DIR](images/STINE_DIR_STRUCTURE.PNG)

+Development followed the formal process:
+1. User Stories created in JIRA in the "ToDo" state, and moved to in "In Progess" as appropriate.
+2. PYTHON application code was created in Microsoft Visual Studio.
+3. Major changes to the code committed to GITHUB on a regular basis, or as major changes where made.
+4. Items where unit tested - initial by hand and later by using PYTEST.
+5. Initial development used an SQLITE database.
+6. When a user story was complete, the JIRA ticket was moved to "Done" status.
+7. JENKIN was used to deploy the application from source to a Workspace on the JENKINS server and connected to a GCP bases MySQL database.
+8. Some Integration testing was run from the JENKINS server.

 ### Applcation Execution
-As with most PYTHON WEB application demonstrated - application is invoked by running the app.py, which imports the code from the application directory and if running at main, invokes the __init__.py code.
+The application is invoked by running the **app.py**, which imports the code from the application directory and if running at main, invokes the **__init__.py** code.

-The __init__.py loads the base set of imports, setups the environmental variables (containing the connection and secret key strings), and finally runs the routes.py code.
+The **__init__.py** loads the base set of imports, setups the environmental variables (containing the connection and secret key strings), and finally runs the routes.py code.

-The routes.py is executed on receipt of a WEB requests and drives the application execution.
+The **routes.py** is executed on receipt of a WEB requests and drives the application execution.
 The code contains two routines associated with each GUI:
 1. _interface_ route which drives the listing of that table (R - of CRUD) and the addition function (C - of CRUD).
 This screen contains a hyperlink on each displayed item, which links to the _interface-edit_ route.
 2. _interface-edit_ route appears much like the _interface_ but offers the user the ability to change the selected item (U - of CRUD), or delete (D of CRUD)